 - A. Residence eligibility rules are established by the MHSA and apply to MHSA sanctioned activities only.
 Basically students must live, with their parents, in the school attendance area of the school for which they compete. - 1.
 If a student moves from the attendance area of one MCPS school into the attendance area of another MCPS school (within the city) he/she may choose to remain at the original school or enroll in the new school.
 Eligibility will remain intact as long as the move is valid (with the parents).
 In-district transfers not involving a parent move to the new attendance area must be approved by the Superintendent.
 Students must also adhere to the Transfer Rule as imposed by the Montana High School Association. - 2.
 A student who is ineligible due to the transfer rule may compete on the JV, sophomore, or freshman level but not varsity. - 3.
 All questions concerning residence eligibility should be directed to the building Principal and/or Activities Director. - B. Age eligibility rules are established by the MHSA.
-Students are not eligible for MHSA events if they turn 19 before midnight of August 31 previous to the school year participation. - C. A student attending a nonpublic school or home school that meets the requirements under MCA § 20-5-109 may participate in extracurricular activities offered by Missoula County Public School District subject to the student's eligibility as set out in the StudentActivities Handbook.
+Students are not eligible for MHSA events if they turn 19 before midnight of August 31 previous to the school year participation. - C. A student attending a nonpublic school or home school that meets the requirements underMCA § 20-5-109 may participate in extracurricular activities offered by Missoula CountyPublic School District subject to the student's eligibility as set out in the Student Activities Handbook.
 The student's academic eligibility must be verified by the head administrator of the nonpublic school or educator providing the student instruction in the home school as verified by the principal.
+Parent permission must be obtained for the student to participate in the extracurricular activity.